 For example, the winner of the poll was a book all about milkshakes.
 Sounds good right?
 Here’s the thing though… I expect there to be a recipe for ice cream, or many kinds of ice cream, in a book about milkshakes.
 It just makes sense to me.
 But this book doesn’t include a single ice cream recipe!

-I was put off, so I adapted what I thought was one of the better looking recipes in the book except I made my own ice cream.
+I was put off, so I adapted what I thought was one of the better looking recipes in the book except I made my own Chocolate Pretzel Ice Cream.
 BOOYA.